julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L02_BasicMathEpi.md

 </style>

 <!-- _backgroundImage: "linear-gradient(to top, #85110d, 1%, white)" -->
-# Basic concepts of mathematical epidemiology.
-Models in one population and their basic properties
+# Basic concepts of math epi
+## Models in one population and their basic properties

 4 April 2022